-But beyond that, someone facing fibromyalgia may not always receive help or treatment for pain.
+But beyond that, someone facing fibromyalgia may not always receive help for pain.

 They may be prescribed anti-depressants in some cases, which can help depression associated with the condition—but this does little for the pain otherwise.
 Other possibilities include muscle relaxants, sleep promoters, and more.

 With a deficiency of more direct treatments and discoveries about fibromyalgia, many who experience it have turned to alternative health remedies, such as herbs and mushrooms.